-2. Student activity: Design your perfect home (Theodate Pope’s was a big house, but a home can be an apartment, a tiny house, even a tree house)!
+2. Student activity: Design your perfect home (Theodate Pope's was a big house, but a home can be an apartment, a tiny house, even a tree house)!
 Just as Theodate Pope got to design her perfect home, you can design yours!
-But first let’s make a plan just like Theodate did by answering the following questions.
+But first let’s make a plan just like Theodate did by answering some questions.
 Then use your answers to draw a floor plan.
-Theodate Pope’s client (her father) was wealthy, but most of us have to plan carefully.
+Theodate Pope's client (her father) was wealthy, but most of us have to plan carefully.
 We have to start with what we need.
-But everyone can dream, too–especially on paper!
+But everyone can dream, too--especially on paper!

 - What rooms do you need in your house?
 Examples are: kitchen, bedroom, bathroom, TV room, exercise room, laundry, dining room, playroom, garage